Common Questions & Answers

 The goal of early treatment is to start correcting bad bites (malocclusions) that could be more difficult or impossible to fix when your child is older.

-Phase two treatment is conventional orthodontic treatment.
+This treatment usually lasts two or three years.
+Phase 2 treatment is conventional orthodontic treatment.

 It usually starts while your child’s last baby teeth are falling out and continues until their 12-year molars have been evaluated or straightened.
 This treatment usually lasts two or three years.

 We’ll be able to tell when you bring your child in for an early visit.
-10-20 of young patients need phase one treatment.

 Yes.
 Dr. Ross will let you know which procedures you need to be premedicated for.